District Information

 Hours

-The District shall accept requests for public access to records and produce records during normal business hours on Mondays to Friday from 8:00 a.m. - 4:00 p.m., except holidays.
+The District shall accept requests for public access to records and produce records during normal business hours on Mondays to Friday from 8:00 a.m. - 3:00 p.m., except holidays, or at anytime via email.

 Review of Records